STMicroelectronics/BlueSTSDK_iOS/Readme.md

     ```

 ##Docs
-You can found the full api documentation at this link: [Documentation](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/html)
+You can find the documentation at this link: [Documentation](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/html)

 ##License
 COPYRIGHT(c) 2015 STMicroelectronics